dutes/ci_portfolio_two/README.md

 - Excel to Markdown
   - [Excel to Markdown](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/) Used for tables in testing section
 - Remove Background
-   - [Removce background](https://www.remove.bg/upload) Used to remove the background from the site images.
+   - [Remove background](https://www.remove.bg/upload) Used to remove the background from the site images.